Home Renovation Novels to Revamp Your Reading

 At 35, Mallory’s life is not going according to plan.
 She caught her soon-to-be ex-husband cheating with his paralegal, she lost her NYC apartment, her job, her money, and her dignity.
 And she also just lost her beloved great-aunt, Maggie.

 Aunt Maggie left Mallory her house in the suburbs, which provides her with exactly the fresh start she needs.
 But it’s not a smooth transition.
-The house is a hot mess, and the grumpy (but swoon-worthy) next-door neighbor, Nick, and HOA are none too pleased!
+The house is a hot mess, and the grumpy (but swoon-worthy) next-door neighbor, Nick, and the HOA are none too pleased!

 In fact, the house has no fewer than 47 HOA violations that she’ll have to remedy if she wants to make a go of her new life in the burbs.
-Fortunately, she’s got wine and YouTube DIY videos, which makes anything seem doable.
+Fortunately, she’s got wine and YouTube DIY videos, which make anything seem doable.

 This is a laugh-out-loud rom-com with some steamy scenes, but it also carries a lot of emotional baggage, including the lasting impacts of emotional and verbal abuse from an ex-spouse.
 True to real life, you’ll experience the full range of emotions while reading this book.